Non-compliance with unfair dismissal orders

 An order is different from a Terms of Settlement document.
-A Terms of Settlement is a document signed by two parties agreeing to a settlement, and is usually obtained during the conciliation process of an unfair dismissal application with the Commission or through mediation at the Fair Work Ombudsman.
+A Terms of Settlement is a document signed by two parties agreeing to a settlement, and is usually obtained during the conciliation process of an unfair dismissal application with the Commission.
 This fact sheet does not cover Terms of Settlement documents.
 For information on enforcing a Terms of Settlement document legal advice may need to be sought.
 Please see the Further information section below.

 If an employee does not receive compensation ordered by the Commission, there are several options to seek enforcement through the commencement of civil proceedings in:

 - the Federal Circuit Court of Australia or a State Magistrates Court by commencing a small claim proceeding (available for the enforcement of a Commission order for the payment of money up to $20,000 where there is no application for a pecuniary penalty order)

 - the Fair Work Division of the Federal Circuit Court of Australia, or

 - an eligible State or Territory Court such as a District or County Court or state industrial relations commission.

 Normally an order for compensation from the Commission will provide a timeframe within which compensation is to be paid.
 It is advisable to wait until the timeframe has lapsed before seeking a non-compliance option.

 A small claim proceeding in the Federal Circuit Court of Australia or a State Magistrates Court is a way by which a person can seek to recover unpaid monies.
 The proceedings are generally more informal than other court proceedings and each party can only be represented by a lawyer if permission is given by the court.